 - DO NOT make more than 2 applications per growing season.
 DO NOT apply more than 121 mL per acre per growing season.
-DO NOT make applications less than 7 days apart (potato and corn).
-DO NOT make applications less than 14 days apart (quinoa).
-DO NOT apply within 7 days of harvest (potato and corn forage).
-DO NOT apply within 14 days of harvest (quinoa, corn grain and stover). - DO NOT apply through an irrigation system. - Plant back interval: A period of 30 days must elapse between treatment of primary crops and the planting of secondary crops not on the Closer label. - Restricted Entry Interval: 12 hours. - Storage: Store product in original container only, away from food or feed.
+The 121 mL per acre max is for potatoes and corn.
+Quinoa is listed at 2 applications per growing season with max of 161 mL per acre per growing season. - DO NOT apply through an irrigation system. - Plant back interval: A period of 30 days must elapse between treatment of primary crops and the planting of secondary crops not on the Closer label. - Restricted Entry Interval: 12 hours. - Storage: Store product in original container only, away from food or feed.
 Keep container closed.